mateusaguiarmac/Analyzing_NYC_High_School_Data/README.md

 # Analyzing_NYC_High_School_Data

 New York City has published data on student SAT scores by high school, along with additional demographic datasets.
-Below are some datasets that can be analyzed about the characteristics of NYC high schools.
+Below, there are some datasets that can be analyzed about the characteristics of NYC high schools:

 - SAT scores by school - SAT scores for each high school in New York City
 - School attendance - Attendance information for each school in New York City